 The Office of Public Affairs maintains a list of HOAs/Condos in Fairfax County who voluntarily provide the contact information for their communities.
 To request a list of community associations in Fairfax County contact the Office of Public Affairs at 703-324-3187.

-On Channel 16 every other month, the County Homeowner and Condominium Association Liaison and industry professionals are available to answer questions the public may have about homeowner and condominium association issues.
+On Channel 16 every other month, the County Homeowners' and Condominium Association's Liaison and industry professionals are available to answer questions the public may have about homeowner and condominium association issues.
 Tune in to “Your Community, You're Connected”.
-To receive notifications about upcoming programs send your email address to email@example.com.
+To receive notifications about upcoming programs send your email address to firstname.lastname@example.org.

-The Fairfax County 2017 Homeowners' Association and Condominium Association Supplement Guide is a guide to the Common Interest Community Board and Office of the Ombudsman, legislative updates, codes, ordinances, and resources to help manage an association.
+The Fairfax County 2018 Homeowners' Association and Condominium Association Guide is a guide to the Common Interest Community Board and Office of the Ombudsman, legislative updates, codes, ordinances, and resources to help manage an association.